-There are two main stages of 2021 Online Marketplaces (OMP) changes:
+There are two main stages of the 2021 Online Marketplace (OMP) changes:

 Let’s explain the main concept.

-For tax purpose Marketplaces become deemed suppliers for most of the sales which OMP facilitates.
+For tax purposes, marketplaces become deemed suppliers for most of the sales which OMP facilitates.

 The first stage

-01.01.2021 – is an end of the transition period for Brexit and time for new rules for Online marketplaces that sell to the UK customers.
-Online Marketplaces facilitating the sale will be responsible for collecting and accounting for VAT at their platform.
+01.01.2021 – is the end of the transition period for Brexit and the time for new rules, for Online Marketplaces that sell to UK customers, to come in.
+Online Marketplaces facilitating the sale will be responsible for collecting and accounting for VAT on their platform.

-Types of sales where OMP responsible for collecting and accounting for VAT:
+Types of sales where OMP is responsible for collecting and accounting for VAT: